bxparks/rpn83p/docs/USER_GUIDE_FUNCTIONS.md

-# RPN83P User Guide: Catalog of Functions
+# RPN83P User Guide: Chapter 4: Catalog of Functions

 This chapter contains a catalog of all functions implemented by the RPN83P app, accessed directly through buttons or through the menu system.